 Here is the problem with building your social media followers, you don’t own them and you don’t control the platform.
 You could be hacked tomorrow, your account could be closed down because you broke a rule you didn’t know existed or maybe you did nothing wrong … but poof.. your account is gone.
 When you build your email marketing list you have ownership and control over those email addresses and names.
 It doesn’t matter what platform you’re building your list on you can download your data file at any time.

-Social Media is so much easier!
+and it's so much easier!

 Social Media is designed to lure you in and hook you fast.
 It is crazy easy to sign up, set up your profile and start posting.
 Most platforms even walk you through the steps.
 Building an email marketing list is a little more complicated.
 You’re going to have to either learn some new bits of tech or you’re going to have to pay someone to do it for you.
 That absolutely should not put you off though, as the pieces of tech are pretty easy to learn.
 When I first started you had to hack stuff together to get it all working the way you wanted.
 Now the platforms all fit together like one big ol’ menage a trois.